-Suitability regulation: Suitability regulation may also be appropriate outside of recommending complex products.
-If financial intermediaries are required to form a judgement about the financial capability of the clients they serve, it will help them to tailor their disclosure obligations to the needs of the client and to reasonably adjust the scope of their professional obligations to those needs as well.
+the clients they serve, it will help them to tailor their disclosure obligations to the needs of the client and to reasonably adjust the scope of their professional obligations to those needs as well.

 Institutional/individual: This distinction relies on the institutional checks and balances available to the client in order to mitigate behavioural, capability, and exclusion-based inefficiencies.
-Where suitability regulation is intended to respond to the unique financial capability of the client, regulation which focuses on the ability of the investor to access financial intermediaries to help that investor make better financial decisions."25
+Where suitability regulation is intended to respond to the unique financial capability of the client, regulation which focuses on the ability of the investor to access financial intermediaries to help that investor make better financial decisions."24